 In many areas, people also burn paper replicas of money, clothes, or everyday items, believing this helps ancestors live comfortably in the spirit world.
 These rituals, passed down through generations, keep cultural values alive and make Qingming Festival a deeply personal and meaningful tradition for families across China.

-Is Qingming Festival a Public Holiday in China?
+Is Qingming a Public Holiday in China

 Importance of Tomb Sweeping Day in Chinese Culture